CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy as-path-list \<list-id\> rule \<rule-id\> action

-Configures the AS path list rule action, such as permit or deny.
+Sets the action you want to take for a match; permit or deny.

 **Usage**